-The beer calendar is always changing and half the fun is keeping up.
-As you shift from light and summery lagers and fresh hop IPAs to darker, fuller options, keep barrel-aged beers in mind.
+As you shift from light lagers and fresh hop IPAs to darker, fuller options, keep barrel-aged beers in mind.
 These cellared beers offer robust flavor profiles and complexity on par with some of the great wines of the world.
-Better still, barrel-aged beers are idyllic sippers for the longer, chillier nights ahead.
+Better still, barrel-aged beers are idyllic sippers for cooler evenings.

 What exactly is a barrel-aged beer?
-Well, a beer that’s spent some time in a barrel.
-Several cozy months (sometimes years) in a wood vessel marries flavors and creates a a kind of dynamic synergy most beers lack.
-The alcohol content tends to be a bit higher and the beer styles themselves are a bit darker and stronger and therefore able to withstand the effects of barrel.
+Well, a beer that has spent some time in a barrel.
+Several cozy months (or years) in a wood vessel marries flavors and creates a kind of dynamic synergy most beers lack.
+The alcohol content tends to be a bit higher and the beer styles themselves are a bit darker and stronger and therefore able to withstand the effects of a barrel.

 Any brewer can throw a stout in some French oak for a spell and bottle something palatable.
 As a result, there are a lot of beers floating about in this esteemed category.
-Yet, the following are especially tasty, with lingering, detailed flavors and involved enough personalities you’ll want to pour them into a bulbous glass so you can really take the whole thing in.
+Yet, the following barrel-aged craft beers are especially tasty, with their lingering, detailed flavors and involved enough personalities you’ll want to pour them into a bulbous glass so you can really take the whole thing in.

 This annual release from Oregon’s Deschutes Brewery is reliably delicious.
 It’s a decadent imperial stout, with rich layers of anise and molasses and a subtle hoppy component.
 The latest installment deftly blends nugget, cascade, and delta hops with a smooth and chocolatey malt bill.
 At 11% ABV, it’ll send you right off to sleep.